Craft Beer Me

 Described as creative and inspired, the brews available in the state are typically sourced from locally produced ingredients and artisanal products.
 The impressive selection of craft beers brought to life by the experienced brewmasters has garnered national and international acclaim.
-You should definitely stop by the breweries in beer haven North Carolina.
+You should definitely stop by the breweries in Beer Haven, North Carolina.

-1. Boojum Brewing Company
+Boojum Brewing Company – Waynesville

 Boojum Brewing is as well-known in the Waynesville area as the Balsam Mountains Boojum, the legendary creature that inspired this brewery.
 In addition to an excellent selection of craft beers, they have surprisingly good pub eats.